whalehub/awesome-stars/README.md

 - [SimpleMobileTools/Simple-Notes](https://github.com/SimpleMobileTools/Simple-Notes) - A simple textfield for adding quick notes without ads.
 - [SimpleMobileTools/Simple-Calendar](https://github.com/SimpleMobileTools/Simple-Calendar) - A simple calendar with events, customizable widgets and no ads.
 - [SimpleMobileTools/Simple-Commons](https://github.com/SimpleMobileTools/Simple-Commons) - Some helper functions and shared resources to be used only by the simple apps suite.
-- [SimpleMobileTools/Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock) - Combination of a beautiful clock with widget, alarm, stopwatch & timer, no ads
+- [SimpleMobileTools/Simple-Clock-Abandoned](https://github.com/SimpleMobileTools/Simple-Clock-Abandoned) - (Abandoned) Combination of a beautiful clock with widget, alarm, stopwatch & timer, no ads
 - [SimpleMobileTools/Simple-SMS-Messenger](https://github.com/SimpleMobileTools/Simple-SMS-Messenger) - An easy and quick way of managing SMS and MMS messages without ads.
 - [SamAmco/track-and-graph](https://github.com/SamAmco/track-and-graph) - An android app for tracking personal data and creating custom graphs
 - [grote/Transportr](https://github.com/grote/Transportr) - Free Public Transport Assistant without Ads or Tracking